whg-training/whg-training-resources/docs/programming/introduction_to_R/getting_around.md

 If you start R from the command-line, the working directory will be the directory you started it from.
 If you start it from the operating system, it's likely to be your home directory.

-You can also change working directory using `setwd()`:
+Just like in the command-line, you can create and move around directories - R this uses the `dir.create()` function.
+For example:
 ```
+> dir.create( "te_directory" )
-> setwd( "/tmp" )
+> setwd( "my_directory" )
 ```

+(You can try `getwd()` again to check you have really changed.)

 :::tip Note

-The working directory becomes important when you want to load or save data from files.
-The filenames are written relative to the current working directory.
+Just as with the command-line, it's important to know 'where' you are in the filesystem when you work with R.

+This can become particularly important when you want to work with files, since you'll either need to be in the same directory or specify the path to them - which depends on your current directory.

 :::